-FIG. 1.
-(Color Online) (a) Topographical image (5.5 K) measured on a cleaved surface of a MnBi4Te7 single crystal. (b),(c) MFM images (5.5 K, 0 T) measured at the same location as in a with negatively and positively polarized tip, respectively.
+FIG. 1. (a) Topographical image (5.5 K) measured on a cleaved surface of a $MnBi_4Te_7$ single crystal. (b),(c) MFM images (5.5 K, 0 T) measured at the same location with negatively and positively polarized tips, respectively.
 The domain contrast is reversed as the tip moment is flipped, confirming that the magnetic contrast comes from the sample stray field.
-A curvilinear domain wall crossing the septuple layer (SL) and quintuple layer (QL) steps is visible in the MFM images. (d),(e) Line profiles of the topographical image (black) and MFM images (red and blue) along the red and blue arrow in (b) and (c).
+A curvilinear domain wall crossing the SL and QL steps is visible in the MFM images. (d),(e) Line profiles of the topographical image (black) and MFM images (red and blue) along the red and blue arrow in (b) and (c).
 Schematics of crystal and magnetic stacking are sketched under the topographical line profiles.
 Red and blue layers represent the ferromagnetic SLs with moments pointing down and up, respectively.
 The gray layers are QLs.
-The frequency shift line profile is plotted across a SL plus QL step in (d) while it is plotted across the domain wall on a flat SL layer in (e).
+The frequency shift line profile is plotted across a SL plus QL step in (d), while it is plotted across the domain wall (DW) on a flat SL layer in (e).